About Smart Bidding using value-based bidding for Search

 • Shorter conversion delays (less than 7 days) are preferable.

 • The conversion delay refers to the time between the user’s click and the time the conversion is reported to Google.
+Learn how to Find out how long it takes for your customers to convert.
 Depending on the measurement configuration, consider the below scenarios:

 1. Conversion data is uploaded in a continuous stream (as opposed to a single batch), between 1 and 7 days after the click.
 When launching a new value-based bidding strategy, this regular inflow of data facilitates a quicker ramp up.